Quantum jump Monte Carlo simplified: Abelian symmetries: Weakly symmetric representations

 \subsection{Non-uniqueness}

-In Sec.~\ref{sec:R_con}, we constructed two in general different representations of the master equation, which proves that a weakly symmetric representation [Eq.~\eqref{eq:weakR}] is \emph{non-unique}.
+In Sec.~\ref{sec:R_con} we constructed two generally different representations of the master equation, which proves that a weakly symmetric representation [Eq.~\eqref{eq:weakR}] is \emph{nonunique}.
 Here, we characterize the freedom in the choice of weakly symmetric representations.